begoon/begoon.github.com/_engine/_posts/english/2012-07-06-bletchley-park-colossus.markdown

 ![](/images/blog/bletchley-park/IMG_0492.JPG)

-Illustrations in the past ware always created with love to details and general beauty.
+Illustrations in the past were always created with love to details and general beauty.

 ![](/images/blog/bletchley-park/IMG_0494.JPG)